Dense generic well-rounded lattices: Preliminaries

-An important lattice constant is the \emph{shortest vector length}, or \emph{lattice minimum}, of a lattice.
+An important lattice invariant is the \emph{shortest vector length}, or \emph{first minimum}.
 Given a lattice $\Lambda\subset\R^n$, we define it to be the norm of the shortest non-zero lattice vector, \emph{i.e.},

 Maximizing $\lambda_1(\Lambda)$ over the set of rank $n$ lattices $\Lambda\subset\R^n$ of volume 1 is in general a hard problem: this problem is equivalent to finding the densest lattice packing of spheres, and the solution is known only in dimensions 1--8 and 24.
 A commonly used measure of sphere packing density of a lattice packing is the \emph{center density}, which we define to be